SpectrumIM/spectrum2/documentation/development/protocol.md

 	NetworkPluginServer: New backend 0x84ad60 connected.
 Current backend count=1

+### Example code

+Checkout the existing template code for creating new generic spectrum2 backends at [`backends/template/`](https://github.com/SpectrumIM/spectrum2/tree/master/backends/template).
+These examples are just templates to get you started with your own backend.

+Python-based backends can use the [`pyspectrum2`](https://pypi.org/project/pyspectrum2/) package for communicating with Spectrum.

 ### The protocol

 When connection betwen backend and Spectrum 2 is establish, Spectrum 2 starts communicating with the backend.